KevinLCode/odin-recipes/README.md

 - And, above all, I developed my Git skills, practicing commands I didn't know how to use and making my first commits.

 _I'm also practicing my English; I'm a Spanish speaker and my English isn't very good yet (I had to use a translator several times)._

+**Second project's version:**
+- I discovered and put into practice a lot of CSS knowledge
+- I really felt like a real web developer and I'm even more eager to continue studying web development.